 Our company, OptiSol Business, is forced continuously to reinvent and reorient our culture as we work with startups, SMEs and large enterprises and when we talk about digital transformation, we have to practice what we preach.
 When we say reorient/reinvent, it doesn’t mean, we change our values but it is the cultural reorientation towards changing customer’s problem statements.
 Being a services organization, we at OptiSol, believe that our people are the major differentiators and it is the ONLY sustainable point of differentiation.
 In the age of digital transformation, few pointers that could help you:

 1. Employees/team members are loyal to culture and not to strategy and they work for a purpose.
 We need to visualize and communicate our journey on regular basis.

-3. Though there will be macro influential factors, culture does not get built by itself – Informal chat with random employees on their general insights/perception about company with an open mind will help in building and maintaining a right culture.
+3. Though there will be macro influential factors, culture does not get built by itself – Informal chat with random employees on their general insights/perception about the company with an open mind will help in building and maintaining the right culture.